SCYou27/Projects_ASCON/project_U-Os/0003_training/find_intermediates/README.md

 		`zip intermediate_values.zip -r intermediate_values/`
 		`rm -vr __pycache__/ keys/ nonces/ plaintexts/ ciphertags/ intermediate_HEX/ intermediate_values/`

-3. The resulting zip file (`intermediate_values.zip`) will be used in the later detection procedures:
+3. The resulting zip file (`intermediate_values.zip`) will be used in the later template-profiling procedures:
 	`../template_profiling_bytes_O/`

 4. Directly download the resulting data from our server: